-Pan fried flat dumplings filled with fragrant Chinese chive, soft scrambled eggs and springy vermicelli noodles, Chinese chive pockets are simply irresistible.
+Pan-fried flat dumplings filled with fragrant Chinese chive, soft scrambled eggs and springy vermicelli noodles, Chinese chive pockets are simply irresistible.

-I mentioned in the post on Spicy beef flatbread that in our Red House, flour based dishes with meat filling, such as dumplings, buns, stuffed flatbread, etc., were nominated to be our family’s favourite type of food.
+Flour-based dishes with meat filling, such as dumplings, buns, stuffed flatbread, etc., were nominated to be our family’s favourite type of food.
 Last week after we happily tucked into some Chinese chive pockets (韭菜盒子), I realized that we love vegetarian fillings in these dishes too!
 They taste just as good, if not better.

 In Chinese cuisine, they are usually used as a vegetable (rather than a herb) and often paired with meat or eggs.
-Among many dishes that feature this flavourful vegetable, Chinese chive pocket (韭菜盒子, literally means “Chinese chive box”) is no doubt the most popular one.
+Among many dishes that feature this flavourful vegetable, Chinese chive pocket (韭菜盒子), literally means “Chinese chive box”, is no doubt the most popular one.

 Chinese chive pockets are pan fried, semi-circle shaped, flat dumplings filled with Chinese chives and scrambled eggs.
 Sometimes you can find mung bean vermicelli noodles and/or dried shrimps in the filling.
 Chinese chive has such a strong and appealing flavour on its own that you don’t need to add too much seasoning to the filling.

 You may find Chinese chive pockets complicated at first glance.
 However, they are actually much easier to make than you would imagine.